 - 11, 12, 13 and 14 August - Professional Ethics

 - 17 and 18 August - Civil Litigation

 - 20 and 21 August - Criminal Litigation

-Full BPTC and BTT results – including both the centralised and provider-set assessments - will be issued to students at the beginning of November.
+Full and final BPTC and BTT results – including all of the centralised and provider-set assessments - will be issued to students at the beginning of November.
 We have scheduled a new BPTC and BTT exam sitting in December 2020 to enable students, where necessary, to resit any of the centralised assessments.

 Since the current health emergency began, we have been very conscious of the need to support both the safety and career prospects of this year’s cohort of Bar students and prospective pupils.
-Students and transferring qualified lawyers have had to face considerable uncertainty, which we very much regret, and we are delighted that we can now deliver centralised assessments remotely in August with Pearson VUE’s state-of-the-art online proctoring solution.
+Students and transferring qualified lawyers have had to face considerable uncertainty, which we very much regret, and we are delighted that we will be able to deliver the centralised assessments in August.

 How do I register to take the centralised exams in August?

 Information on how to confirm arrangements for taking the centralised assessments can be found within our candidates’ guide.
 Please follow the instructions which you will receive from your BPTC/BTT provider.